 Yes.
 If someone has more than one misdemeanor, they must wait five years and then can petition the court to have them removed.
 It costs $100 each time someone applies.
 Before applying though, they cannot have any pending charges or active convictions.
 Only Class D felonies are eligible for expungement.
 Everyone must also wait for the five-year waiting period and be free of any further convictions.
 It costs $500 to apply for a felony expungement.

-In Kentucky, for 2017, 282,360 serious crimes were committed in the state.
+In KY, for 2017, 282,360 serious crimes were committed in the state.
 58% of all homicides in the state were committed using a gun.
 43% of all violent crimes resulted in arrests.
 For that year, there were 23,357 DUIs, and 107,736 were drug violations.
-There were a total of 504,580 arrests made in Kentucky for 2017.
+There were a total of 504,580 arrests made in KY for 2017.
 Approximately every 3 hours someone committed robbery and every 1.75 hours, someone committed a sex crime.
 Cars were stolen every 48 minutes.

 Most of the violent crime offenders in Kentucky were 20-29 and the largest percentage of violent crime victims were 20-29.